 This article provides an example of how you can format a field with date data type to a string field with a different format.
-This article is only relevant when using our older propriety scripting language: BrainScript.
-We recommend using the new Transform node which supports Python.
-See this article for an example of how to use the new Transform node and the Transform node section of the online documentation for further details.
+This article is only relevant when using the legacy propriety scripting language (BrainScript) within the Transform (Superseded) node.
+We recommend using the Transform node which supports Python.
+See this article for an example of how to use the Transform node and the Transform node section of the online documentation for further details.

 You will notice that when you output a field that has been formatted as a date data type, the output takes the format YYYY-MM-DD.
 There are times you may want or must change the format of the output e.g. you want your report to show the date as MMM-YYYY or because a downstream application expects a specific format, such as DD-MMM-YYYY.

 If you already have a field formatted as a date, you can use the day(), month() and year() functions to help you extract the various parts of the date and piece it back together into the format of your choosing.